Mark Koster

 Remains Found

-On Monday, November 5, 2012, a new homeowner renovating Koster’s former Sac City home discovered human skeletal remains buried in the home’s basement.
+On Monday, November 5, 2012, a new homeowner renovating Koster’s former Sac City home discovered human skeletal remains concealed in the home’s basement.
 He immediately contacted Sac City Police.

 Lesly Gehlsen of Carroll, Iowa, had purchased the residence in May 2012.